General Staff of Azerbaijani Armed Forces: History

 It was founded as the Ümumi qərargah by the order of Samad bey Mehmandarov on 15 November 1918.
 Then, Colonel Habib Bey Salimov, Chief of Staff of the 424th Corps of Azerbaijan, was appointed Chief of the General Staff.
 The headquarters consisted of equipment, fortification, general on duty, general quartermaster, artillery, medicine, military education and control departments.
 By the end of the month, the General Staff moved to Ganja and continued its activities there.
 By the order of the Minister of War dated on New Year's Eve, the General Artillery Department was established on the basis of the artillery department, and this structure was removed from the General Staff and subordinated directly to the Minister of Defense.
 In March 1919, by order of the Minister of War, Erkani-Harb (General Staff) was created.
 In this connection, the quartermaster general and topographic departments were taken from the General Staff and given to the Armed Forces.

 In 2008, a new structure of the General Staff was determined, accelerating NATO integration.
 It gained powers previously held by the MoD, turning the General Staff into a semi-independent structure.
 According to the corresponding report, the Inspection Department of the Ministry, as well as the Military Commissariat were re-subordinated to the General Staff.
 The existing Organizational Mobilization Department of the General Staff was abolished and merged with the Military Commissariat.
-A Land Forces Command in was also created in accordance with the Turkish model.
+A Land Forces Command was also created in accordance with the Turkish model.
 According to the Defense Ministry's press service, a meeting of the Azerbaijani Defense Ministry's working group with experts of the Allied Command Transformation was held in Baku to discuss the separation of the General Staff structure from the Ministry of Defense.

 The General Staff itself was then divided into six main departments: